Trekking Tour: Trek the Wild Beauty of Romania’s Făgăraș Mountains

 Transfers outside of collective transfer options

 Mountain weather is always variable, with cloud and rain always a possibility, especially in the afternoons.
-However, during summertime the weather should be becoming settled, with daytime temperatures ranging from 15ºC to 30ºC (depending on altitude), and plenty of clear sunny weather.
+However, during summertime and beginning of autumn the weather should be becoming settled, with daytime temperatures ranging from 15ºC to 25ºC (depending on altitude), and plenty of clear sunny weather.
 However, at high altitudes, overcast conditions can rapidly reduce temperatures, and here waterproofs and a warm jacket should always be carried.
 We will provide you with a full equipment list necessary for this tour prior to your arrival.

 You will be accompanied by a certified mountain guide throughout your journey, who is equipped with a bear spray in case of wildlife encounters in the wild.
 However, such encounters are very rare, as truly wild animals are shy creatures who creep away from human presence and have heightened senses.
 The tented camp is surrounded by an electric fence.